kevoree-modeling/tutorial/step1_async/README.md

 baseView.select("@root | districts[name=District_2] ", extractedObjects -> printObjects(extractedObjects));
 ```

-In addition, KMF queries accept wildcard to define name or even value in filters
+In addition, KMF queries accept wildcards to define names or even values in filters

 ```java
 baseView.select("@root | district*[na*=*trict_*]", extractedObjects -> printObjects(extractedObjects));
 ```

-All relationships in KMF are both way navigable, this mean that they can be traverse in a reverse way by specifying the << prefix or >> for the classic way.
+All relationships in KMF are bidirectional (navigable in both directions).
+This means that they can be traversed in a reverse way by specifying the **<<** prefix or **>>** for the standard way.
-Hereafter for instance it allows to come back to the city from the districts.
-This can allows to filter at a lower level and then continue only with reachable top level objects.
+Hereafter, for instance it allows to navigate back to the city from its districts.
+This allows to filter at a lower level and then continue only with reachable top level objects.

 ```java
 baseView.select("@root | >>districts[*] | <<districts ", extractedObjects -> printObjects(extractedObjects));
 ```

-By using a = prefix after a pipe, man can engage a math mode where classical math expression can be combined with object attributes values to extract pre-computed data.
+By using a **=** prefix after a pipe, one can engage a math mode where a math expression can be combined with object attribute values to extract precomputed data.
 In the following example the value (attribute of the sensor) is combined using classic math division and multiplication operations.

 ```java